mjbots/moteus/docs/reference.md

 These have the same semantics as the position mode PID controller, and affect the current control loop.

+## `servo.max_position_slip` ##

+When finite, this enforces a limit on the difference between the control position and the current measured position measured in revolutions.
+It can be used to prevent "catching up" when the controller is used in velocity mode.

 ## `servo.max_voltage` ##

 If the input voltage reaches this value, a fault is triggered and all